-You can switch display devices, and configure display options, from the Display settings (click the Start Menu and click Settings > System or right-click the desktop and select Display settings) control panel (see over).
-In Windows 10 it is possible to quickly configure external displays from the Project menu (press the Windows logo key \blacksquare on your keyboard and the P key or $\mathbf{Fn} + \mathbf{F7}$).
+You can switch display devices, and configure display options, from the Display settings (click the Start Menu and click Settings > System or right-click the desktop and select Display settings) control panel (see page 1 - 31).
+In Windows 10 it is possible to quickly configure external displays from the Project menu (press the Windows logo key \blacksquare on your keyboard and the P key or Fn + F7).